acim/go-reflex/README.md

 ## How to use with docker-compose

-Place docker-compose.yml in your project root and run 'docker-compose up --build'.
+Place docker-compose.yml in your project root and run `docker-compose up --build`.

 ### docker-compose.yml example